drivet/website-11ty/src/posts/feed/2022/receiving-webmentions.md

 ---
-date: 2022-04-25T08:37:06-04:00
+date: '2022-04-25T08:37:06-04:00'
-title: "Receiving and Displaying Webmentions in Eleventy"
+title: Receiving and Displaying Webmentions in Eleventy
+blurb: >-
-blurb: "It turns out other people have done most of the work for displaying webmentions in #Eleventy"
+  It turns out other people have done most of the work for displaying webmentions in #Eleventy
-mp-syndicate-to:
-- twitter
 tags:
   - eleventy
   - indieweb
 ---

 Webmentions are the way [people have conversations on the Indieweb][1], but